jlibert/heroes-of-newerth-analytics/README.md

 To obtain character and item data for testing **hero builds** outside of gameplay.

 ## How does it work?
-* App scrapes Hero and Item data, from the Heroes of Newerth official website and writes it to a MySQL database, so as to ensure offline functionality.
+* App scrapes Hero and Item data, from the Heroes of Newerth official website and writes it to a MySQL database, so as to ensure some offline functionality.
-* WIP
+* App allows users to simulate a hero build that they would have otherwise had to do during gameplay (can be a bit difficult if you are a beginner).

 ## Prerequisites:
 * npm